Take advantage of our innovative blend of programs to major in one area while learning from others.

 Every program at the L. Douglas Wilder School of Government and Public Affairs gives you a chance to take theory and put it in play — from internships to field work, you’ll gain practical experience you can use at work.

-We're a top 50 public affairs university: we moved up 12 places in the most recent U.S. News & World Report rankings for best graduate public affairs program in the nation, coming in at No. 44.
+We're now a top 40 public affairs university--moving up 5 spots to No. 39 in the most recent U.S. News & World Report rankings for best graduate public affairs program in the nation.

 Criminal justice: Undergraduate, graduate and certificate programs